spinnaker/spinnaker.github.io/setup/quickstart/faq.md

 DEFAULT_JVM_OPTS=-Dhttp.proxyHost=my.proxy.domain.com -Dhttp.proxyPort=3128
 ```

-## I want to run a Spinnaker service (clouddriver, echo, etc) behind an http proxy server
+## I want to run a Spinnaker service (Clouddriver, Echo, etc) behind an HTTP proxy server

 For most Spinnaker service communication, this can be accomplished by setting appropriate
 JVM options for the service you want to proxy.
-For example, if you wanted to proxy echo
+For example, if you wanted to proxy Echo
 communication for Slack notifications, you would add the following proxy settings to
 `~/.hal/default/service-settings/echo.yml`